sumeshi/quilter-csv/README.md

 ```

 #### head
-Filters only the specified number of lines from the first line.
+Selects only the first N lines.

 ```
 Options: